-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Aim 1 To ensure high quality teaching and learning provision across EYFS, including continuous CPD for changes to the EYFS framework Desired Progress will be expected or above for those PP pupils identified as not on Outcome track and are receiving interventions in line with individual PP map across EYFS.
-Outcomes All PP pupils including PP pupils who are also EAL have made excellent progress from very low starting points across all core subjects.
-End of EYFS July 2023- 7 pp pupils in the cohort.
-5 of which reached age related expectations in reading (71%) 4 reached age related expectations in writing (57%) 5 reached age related expectations in maths (71%) GLD- 60% National- % (Not released til Nov 30 th 2023)
+Aim 1 To ensure high quality teaching and learning provision across EYFS, including continuous CPD for changes to the EYFS framework Desired Progress will be expected or above for those PP pupils identified as not on Outcome track and are receiving interventions in line with individual PP map across EYFS Outcomes Staff received training on the new framework and this will continue into September 2022.
+All PP pupils including PP pupils who are also EAL have made excellent progress from very low starting points across all core subjects.
+End of EYFS July 2022- 8 pp pupils in the cohort.
+6 of which reached age related expectations (75%) in reading and writing and 5 pupils (63%) in maths.
+GLD- 49% National- 71.8%